 Looking at full-time professional YouTubers, there may seem like there is no way to start a YouTube channel on a budget.
 Expensive cameras, video editing software & other gear make it seem like an expensive platform to get started with.

 That most definitely doesn’t have to be the case, however.
-You see the secret to being successful on YouTube is a mixture of good content, engaging personality & mastering YouTube SEO (Search Engine Optimisation).
+You see the secret to being successful on YouTube is a mixture of good content, an engaging personality, and mastering YouTube SEO (Search Engine Optimisation).

 The content is what people are looking for, the YouTube SEO is what brings the viewers to your videos & your personality is what turns viewers into subscribers.

-The great thing about YouTube is that there are so many people that use it, over 1.5 billion active monthly users, you are going to find viewers that relate to your personality.
+The great thing about YouTube is that there are so many people that use it, around 2.6 billion active monthly users, you are going to find viewers that relate to your personality.
 Regardless of whether or not you’re an introvert, extrovert, arrogant, humble, etc., you will find people that would like to subscribe.

 I’ve yet to meet anyone that can record a video using only their personality, however, so you’re still going to need equipment to record your content.

 In this article we’re going to look at the 5 main types of equipment you’re going to need to start a YouTube channel & how you can start a YouTube channel for free (you will need a computer or smartphone though).

 There are numerous different types of YouTube videos & channels you can create.
 If you’re not sure about where to start, check out the 20 most popular YouTube channel types for some inspiration.